why do my knees hurt when I run?

 does running damage your knees?

-Isn’t this the million dollar question! why do my knees hurt when I run – am I damaging them?
-It’s what a lot of non runners say to runners, BUT if you are a recreational runner of a healthy weight, who trains sensibly and allows recovery, and doesn’t have genetic disposition to osteoarthritis – doesn’t need to worry about their knees!
+Isn’t this the million dollar question!
+It’s what a lot of non runners say to runners, BUT if you are a recreational runner of a healthy weight, who trains sensibly and allows recovery, follows strength training and doesn’t have genetic disposition to osteoarthritis – you don’t need to worry about their knees!

 I’m overweight – will running harm my knees?